patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/dashboard/dashboard.md

 section: guidelines
 ---

 A dashboard provides overviews of key metrics or performance indicators relevant to an application, process, or business.
-The overall experience of dashboards can vary greatly depending on their use cases,. so it can be difficult to define a one-size-fits-all approach.
+The overall experience of dashboards can vary greatly depending on their use cases, so it can be difficult to define a one-size-fits-all approach.
 These guidelines take a systematic approach to dashboard design that can be applied in a variety of situations.

 ## Elements
 While dashboards can vary greatly depending on what requirements and use cases they’re meant to fulfill, they can typically be distilled into two main parts: